Wiki

 SPDR Gold MiniShares takes the top spot for the majority of investors.

-With $23.33 billion in assets and a share price of $81.89 as of November 2025, GLDM combines institutional-grade security with the lowest expense ratio among major US-listed physically-backed gold ETFs at just 0.10%.
-That fee advantage compounds dramatically over time.
+With $33.5 billion in assets and a share price around $101 as of March 2026, GLDM combines institutional-grade security with the lowest expense ratio among major US-listed physically-backed gold ETFs at just 0.10%.
+That fee advantage compounds over time in ways most people underestimate.

 For buy-and-hold investors making fewer than four trades annually, the math is straightforward: GLDM provides mathematically superior long-term outcomes through pure fee efficiency.
 Consider this: a $100,000 investment saves you $300 annually compared to GLD's 0.40% fee.
 Over 30 years, that difference accumulates to tens of thousands of dollars in preserved returns.